powsybl/powsybl-tutorials/metrix/src/main/README.md

 - Observe the actions taken by Metrix and the associated cost of redispatching

-NB: the SE_G group has a Pmax of 600MW.
+NB: the SE_G unit has a Pmax of 600MW.

 #### Results and Analysis:

-By running the OPF calculation with the previous parades and the groups in preventive, we can clearly see that Metrix uses the parades in priority in curative mode, which is enough to solve the constraints in N-k.
+By running the OPF calculation with the previous parades and the units in preventive, we can clearly see that Metrix uses the parades in priority in curative mode, which is enough to solve the constraints in N-k.
 Concerning the violations in N observed in Chapter 4C, Metrix has to perform preventive redispatch, since parades cannot perform in N. We can observe redispatch on the 3rd time step; Metrix chooses to lower the generating unit on SO, increase the one on SE up to its Pmax, and complete it with a slight increase of the production on node N. The cost of redispatching is equal to the required volumes multiplied by their costs.

 At last there are no more constraint violation (as it is always the case in OPF mode) and the flow on the monitored structure is reduced to exactly 100MW in N on the 3rd time step.